go-jira/jira/README.md

 jira edit GOJIRA-321                    # open up the issue in an editor, when you exit the
                                         # editor the issue will post the updates to the server

-# edit the issue, using the overirdes on the command line, skip the interactive editor:
+# edit the issue, using the overrides on the command line, skip the interactive editor:
 jira edit GOJIRA-321 --noedit \
      -o assignee=mothra \
      -o comment="mothra, please take care of this." \